As summit ends, G-7 urged to deliver on vaccines, climate - WTMJ

 Climate change is a key focus of the leaders’ final day of talks on Sunday, and the group is expected to announce new financing measures to help poorer countries reduce carbon emissions.

 The “Build Back Better for the World” plan will promise to offer financing for infrastructure — “from railways in Africa to wind farms in Asia” — to help speed up the global shift to renewable energy.
-The plan is a response to China’s “belt and road” initiative, which has increased Beijing’s influence around the world.
+The plan is a response to China’s “belt and road” initiative, which has increased Beijing’s worldwide influence.

-Climate activists and analysts have said filling a $100 billion annual fund to help poor countries tackle the effects of global warming should be at the top of the G-7′s list.
+Climate activists and analysts say filling a $100 billion annual fund to help poor countries tackle the effects of global warming should be at the top of the G-7′s list.

 All G-7 countries have pledged to reach net zero carbon emissions by 2050, but many environmentalists say that will be too little, too late.

-Naturalist David Attenborough, who was to address the leaders by video, warned that humanity is “on the verge of destabilizing the entire planet.”
+Naturalist David Attenborough addressed the leaders by video Sunday, warning that humanity is “on the verge of destabilizing the entire planet.”

-“If that is so, then the decisions we make this decade — in particular the decisions made by the most economically advanced nations — are the most important in human history,” Attenborough said.
+“If that is so, then the decisions we make this decade — in particular the decisions made by the most economically advanced nations — are the most important in human history,” the veteran documentary filmmaker said.

-Max Lawson, head of inequality policy for Oxfam International, welcomed plans to boost investment to help poor countries reduce their carbon footprints.
-But he said “it doesn’t help the poor people that are being hit by climate change right now.”
+Max Lawson, head of inequality policy for Oxfam International, welcomed plans to boost investment to help poor countries reduce their carbon footprints but said “it doesn’t help the poor people that are being hit by climate change right now.”

 “So, yes, it’s probably a good thing but is it enough?
 Absolutely not,” he said.